 - 1 avocado pit removed and diced into chunks

 - Bring the vegetable broth to a simmer in a small pot over medium-high heat.
-Add the quinoa and millet and reduce the heat to a simmer.
-Simmer for 15 minutes or until the quinoa and millet are cooked and the liquid is absorbed.
+Add the quinoa and reduce the heat to a simmer.
+Simmer for 15 minutes or until the quinoa is cooked and the liquid is absorbed.
 Remove from heat and fluff with a fork.
 Transfer to a large mixing bowl.

 - In a medium skillet over medium heat, heat the olive oil.
 Add the onions and sauté until tender, about 10 minutes.
 Add the black beans, garlic, cumin, and grapes, cooking for a few minutes until fragrant.
 Remove from heat, and add to the bowl.
 Toss all together.

 - Add the cilantro, avocado, sunflower kernels, nutritional yeast, salt, and pepper.
 Whisk together the lime juice and the remaining 3 tablespoons of olive oil, add it to the salad and gently toss everything together.
 Add additional olive oil and lime juice if the salad is too dry, and adjust seasoning if needed.